joeytwiddle/coffeescript-gotchas/README.md

 ## There is no ternary

-The ternary operator is:
+In Javascript the ternary operator is:

     condition ? result_if_true : result_if_false

-But in Coffeescript you must use the *longer*
+But in Coffeescript you must use the *longer*:

     if condition then result_if_true else result_if_false

+However Coffeescript does have some other shortcuts which are useful in specific situations (e.g. the existence operator `?`).

 You *could* write a function to do ternary but that would be silly: